fregnault/pytdm/README.md

 # Acknowlegdments

-The `pyPLUTO.py` was written by A. Strugarek, B. Perri and V. Réville.
+The `pyPLUTO.py` used is this module was was written by B. Vaidya and then modified by A. Strugarek, B. Perri and V. Réville.

 A. Strugarek significantly contributed to the writing and reviewing of this python module.